 }

 So, we have added two controllers and one model file.
-Please check Model file carefully.
-We have one class property and it’s default value is “default”.
+Please check the Model file carefully.
+We have one class property and its default value is “default”.

-If try to call the controller by url then we will receive the “default” for the both controller.
+If try to call the controller by url then we will receive the “default” for both controllers.
 For example:

 As you see in above screenshot property name is coming default in both the controller so lets try to change the ClassDefault property default value without modifying the class directly and do so we can just need to add di.xml